 Join Couchsurfing to see Giorgio’s full profile.

 Howdy!
-I just got back in March 2023 after 9 months of backpacking South America and am still settling in but am potentially accepting guests (who read the profile).
+I just got back in March 2023 after 9 months of backpacking South America and am potentially accepting guests (who read the profile).
 Last-minute requests are preferred since I travel often and am not always confident I'll be able to host for future dates.
-Also, this is important, the CS app is not working properly on my phone.
-It does not let me respond to formal requests without logging into my laptop (which sometimes also does work) so it will seem like I'm ignoring you.
-If you send me a regular message first (not a request with dates), I can give you a quicker response and later try to accept the dates on my laptop.
+If you want to send a super generic "just looking for a place to crash" kinda message then expect me to forward you my Airbnb listing :P

 All genders, ethnicities, orientations, religions, etc. are welcome.
 Above everything, I'm interested in authentic experiences.
 Time is a strange and precious thing and I feel I have less of it than usual these days so a personal request holds much more weight.

 Me avisas si hablas español!
 Quiero practicar en cualquier oportunidad que encuentro :)

 I am an open-minded, respectful, and conscious person passionate about travel, creating things, and opening myself to new experiences.
 I thrive on new experiences of all varieties and invariably come away with more context to further understand and appreciate what I have now.
 I'm passionate about sound, storytelling, deserts, stars, creating things, and making myself uncomfortable.
 I believe it has shaped me into a better human, making me hungry for experience and understanding.
 I love antiques which is obvious from my decor because I know each one has a unique, emotion-filled story behind it waiting to be known.